ladislavhorky/battle-of-3d-rendering-stacks/README.md

 ```

-### Fuse 3D city model with surrounding terrain
+### Fuse 3D city model with global terrain

-First, we shall use the terrain, imagery and a 3D city model provided for this example and fuse them together:
+First, we shall fuse the 3D model of Benátky nad Jizerou with Viewfinder Panoramas DEM-based terrain:

 ```bash
 $ # switch to VTS user if you have not done so